yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 ## Clean up both texts

 We will use Regular Expressions in a tool called "Replace text".
 It contains four different sub-steps.
 Those will vary if you upload different texts.
-Apply this step first to the censored and then to the uncensored text to get two cleaned ones.
+Apply this step first to the censored and then to the uncensored text to get two cleaned texts.

 > <hands-on-title> Cleaning the Text with Regular Expressions </hands-on-title>
 >
 > 1. {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.5+galaxy0) %} with the following parameters:
->    - {% icon param-file %} *"File to process"*: `output` (Input dataset)
+>    - {% icon param-file %} *"File to process"*: `output` (uncensored text)
 >    - In *"Replacement"*:
 >        - {% icon param-repeat %} *"Insert Replacement"*
 >            - *"Find pattern"*: `\r`